Edit this page

 In the Modify the Metro config step, we instructed Metro to do a couple of this, specifically:

-If a workspace uses a different library version than the one installed in the root /node_modules, that different library version must be installed in the workspace /apps/<name>/node_modules directory.
+If a workspace uses a different library version than the one installed in the root node_modules, that different library version must be installed in the workspace apps/<name>/node_modules directory.

-When Metro resolves a library, for example, react, from the workspace, it should find that different version in /apps/<name>/node_modules and not look inside the root /node_modules directory.
+, from the workspace, it should find that different version in apps/<name>/node_modules and not look inside the root node_modules directory.

-When importing a dependency from the root /node_modules folder that also imports react, react should still resolve to the different version installed in /apps/<name>/node_modules.
+should still resolve to the different version installed in apps/<name>/node_modules.
 That's what the disabled hierarchical lookup option does for Metro.
-Without this, some libraries might import the wrong react version and cause "multiple React versions found" errors.
+Without this, some libraries might import the wrong react

 The default settings of tools like pnpm do not follow these rules.
-You can change that by adding a .npmrc file with node-linker=hoisted (see docs).
-That config option will change the behavior to match these rules.
+You can change that by adding a .npmrc file with node-linker=hoisted

 React Native uses packages to ship both JavaScript and native files.
 These native files also need to be linked, like the react-native/react.Gradle file from android/app/build.Gradle.
 Usually, this path is hardcoded to something like: